 Once you see your desired results happening, stick with it and build from there.
 Always remember to stick to best practices and have fun while you improve.

-A full body workout for men over 40?
+A full body workout plan for men over 40?
 As a man over 40 I can relate to the adjustments it takes to get a complete workout in without getting gassed before it’s finished.
 It’s great we have guys like Sly, Arnold, Dwayne Johnson, Jason Statham and a slew of other Expendables as a beacon of motivation.

 A full body workout for men over 40 isn’t a difficult exercise routine to put together at all.
 An example of hitting everything would be: